-When it comes to Content Marketing, thought leaders point to three categories of especially potent content: entertainment, information, and utility.
+When it comes to digital and content marketing, thought leaders point to three categories of especially potent content: entertainment, information, and utility.
 If you have an alliteration affinity, consider the guideline that content be informative, instructive, or inspiring.

 Since then I’ve composed content in multiple channels, both for work and for play.
 What drove me then is what drives me now: a passion for storytelling, unflagging curiosity, the heart of a teacher, and a little talent and a lot of discipline for writing and spit-polishing prose.

 Title: From Mundane to Muse

 Excerpt: “I’m excited for the kid who feels that little charge when he tips the viewfinder just so, getting the exact life slice he wants to serve.
 I’m hopeful for the kid who, challenged to find art in her every day, finds she’s just a little more secure, or content, in that place—in herself—for the effort.
 The opening.”

 Praise: Used by Spark Ventures in awareness and fundraising campaigns